slurmulon/gooey-spec/README.md

 Optional.
 Specifies a JSON Pointer that references another entity's state..

 Prevents the need for duplication and keeps your definitions DRY.

+### `@classes`

+Optional.
+Defines a collection of semantic tags to associate with an entity and its instances.

 ### `@routes`